Teamwork-CyberDesign/Angular2---SPA-Application/README.md

 ## Application public part

-Everyone can see information about current classes and subjects which are set to be public in this app and also basic information for all users.
+Everyone can see information about school events, current classes and subjects  and also basic information for all users.
-Visitors cannot view marks until they're not logged in the app.

 ## Application private part

 Users with role teacher can create new classes, add students to classes, assign teachers to classes and create and edit school events.

-Users with role student can view school events and their marks.
+Users with role student can view their marks.

 ## Backend server